nazmulidris/developerlife.com/_posts/2024-05-15-tokio-tracing-otel-rust.md

 author: Nazmul Idris
 date: 2024-05-15 15:00:00+00:00
 excerpt: |
-  Learn how to use tokio tracing and OpenTelemetry (with Jaeger) in async Rust to instrument your code and collect telemetry data for observability.
+  In this article, video, and repo learn how to use tokio tracing and OpenTelemetry (with Jaeger) in async Rust to instrument your code and collect telemetry data for observability.
 layout: post
 categories:
   - Rust